mskr/sph-tutorial/README.md

 ##### Devlog by mskr

-I wanted to develop my own particle-based real-time fluid simulation in order to try building new interactive experiences with formable, mixable materials and unified physics.
+I wanted to develop my own particle-based interactive fluid simulation in order to try building new creative experiences based on formable, mixable and flowing materials with unified physics.
 I also try to turn this vague and broad goal somehow into a workable topic for my master thesis in media informatics.
 So I forked this repo to quickly get started.

-I was positively surprised how easy it was to build and to see beautiful animations.
-Because I am only motivated by graphical results, I began plugging in my GL renderer with shaders (which works only in Windows).
-Next I wanted to see, if I can improve the surface reconstruction and rendering of the fluid.
+I was positively surprised how easy it was to build and, even better, to actually see beautiful animations.
+Since I can be motivated only by graphical results, I began plugging in my GL renderer with shaders (which works only in Windows, because it uses the console with native commands to turn it into a kind of shader REPL).
+It took a bit too much effort, considering that it is maybe not even such a nice tool and similar things sure do exist.
+Anyway, next I wanted to see, if I can improve the surface reconstruction and rendering of the fluid.
 Popular methods seem to be Curvature Flow and Ellipsoid Point Splatting, of which I added the original papers to the repo.

+Meanwhile, master thesis took a different turn, I am now doing blood flow simulation.
+I have to first review existing finite element solutions.
+But it may lead me back here later.

+A parallel devlog is at the top of [src/main.cpp](src/main.cpp).